-Reviews of significant fiction and nonfiction published in 2012.
-Provides coverage for works that are likely to be of particular interest to the general reader, that reflect the publishing trends of a given year, and that will stand up to the test of time.
+Offers 150 reviews of significant fiction and nonfiction published in 2014.
+Provides coverage for works that are likely to be of particular interest to the general reader, that reflect publishing trends, and that will stand the test of time.

 The Complimentary Archives

 When you purchase the current Literary Annual, we provide online access to nearly 40 years' of past Annuals.
 That's over 6,000 reviews and essays on a multitude of topics.
 This remarkable, complimentary archive is available through Salem Literature, our online host for great literary reference.
 To make it available to your students and patrons you need only purchase the latest, two-volume edition.